coniadev/chuck/docs/contributing.md

 ```

-## Psalm and suppressing InaccessibleProperty/MissingConstructor
+## Psalm and suppressing readonly property errors

 At the time of writing Psalm does not support readonly properties which
 are not initialized in the constructor.
 The maintainers suggest to
 suppress errors is the only appropriate way.
 Recheck on occasion.
+Possible Errors:

+* InaccessibleProperty
+* MissingConstructor
+* RedundantPropertyInitializationCheck

 - https://github.com/vimeo/psalm/issues/7608